vyos/vyos-documentation/docs/introducing/about.rst

 VyOS provides a free routing platform that competes directly with other commercially available solutions from well known network providers.
-Because VyOS is run on standard amd64, i586 and ARM systems, it is able to be used as a router and firewall platform for cloud deployments.
+Because VyOS runs on standard amd64, i586 and ARM systems, it is able to be used as a router and firewall platform for cloud deployments.

-We use multiple live versions of our manual hosted thankfully by https://readthedocs.org.
+We use multiple live versions of our manual, hosted thankfully by https://readthedocs.org.
 We will provide one version of the manual for every VyOS major version starting with VyOS 1.2 which will receive Long-term support (LTS).